windsuzu/console.jay/content/english-grammar/Passive Verbs with Two Objects.md

 = I sent a picture to my friends.

 # Passive sentence
+(Start with indirect object)
-(Indirect) My friends were sent a picture.
+My friends were sent a picture.

+(Start with direct object)
-(Direct)   A picture were sent to my friends.
+A picture were sent to my friends.
 ```

 > [!tip]